From Mission from Cape Coast Castle to Ashantee by Edward T. Bowdich, 1819.

 - To locate specific titles of monographs and serials and more, consult the Africana NUSearch page.
 You can also narrow your search to materials only from the Winterton Collection, our Arabic Manuscripts, or our Africana Posters.

-- More information about how to find specific resources, such as articles, reference material, primary resources, and dissertations and theses is available in the African Studies Research Guide.
+- More information about how to find specific resources, such as articles, reference material, primary resources, and dissertations and theses is available in the African Studies Research Guides.

 To schedule a research consultation, instruction session for a class, or to learn more about the services we offer at the Herskovits Library, check out our Services page!

 Quick Facts about the Africana Collection

 - 400,000 volumes

 - 2,800 current serials